-A mobility revolution is underway, with bike sharing, electric vehicles, and numerous other technologies offering new ways to get around.
+A mobility revolution is underway, with electric vehicles (EVs), bike sharing, and numerous other technologies offering new ways to get around.
 But the people who need a revolution the most — low-income communities and communities of color — have the least access to clean and affordable new mobility options.

 Primary goals of the project include:

-- Increasing mobility for low-income residents to access economic opportunity, medical facilities, schools, parks, grocery stores and other daily needs.
+- Increasing access for low-income residents to economic opportunity, medical facilities, schools, parks, grocery stores, and other daily needs.

-- Reducing greenhouse gas (GHG) emissions from a combination of reduced vehicle trips and the use of electric vehicles rather than internal combustion engine vehicles.
+- Reducing greenhouse gasses and criteria pollutants through the combination of reduced vehicle trips and use of electric vehicles rather than internal combustion engine vehicles.

-- East Bay Asian Local Development Corporation (EBALDC) at Lion Creek Crossing, Oakland
+- East Bay Asian Local Development Corporation at Lion Creek Crossing (Oakland)

-- First Community Housing (FCH) at Betty Ann Gardens, San Jose
+- First Community Housing at Betty Ann Gardens (San Jose)

 Interested in getting involved, or learning more about the project?
-Please contact Joy Massey, GreenTRIP Project Manager.
+Please contact Joy Massey, Program Manager.